Home » Blog » Motion Sensor Light Installation – Indoor & Outdoor

 A battery-operated motion sensor typically requires two or three batteries to function properly.
 You will need to replace them every few months, but rechargeable batteries will be more cost-efficient.
 The con of the battery-powered detectors is corrosion that makes them deteriorate very quickly.

-A battery-operated motion sensor night light that uses solar energy requires enough sunlight to operate.
+A battery-operated motion sensor night light that uses renewable energy energy requires enough sunlight to operate.
 They are cheaper than other units but can become of no use during bad weather.
 You can opt for more expensive hybrid models that will keep the battery on the go for the longer term.

 A great way to add outdoor motion sensor lighting is to have an expert electrician install it permanently.
 Thus, you won’t have to bother yourself with changing the bulb now and then.